Jafner/Jafner.net/homelab/server/config/minecraft/README.md

 ## Connecting to a server's CLI
-To connect to a server's RCON Minecraft console, run `docker exec -it minecraft_e6 rcon-cli --password thanksitzg` Do not prefix commands with `/`.
+To connect to a server's RCON Minecraft console, run `docker exec -it minecraft_e6 rcon-cli --password thanksitzg` If you get "Failed to connect to RCON serverrcon: authentication failed", check the `server.properties` values for `enable-rcon` and `rcon.password`.
+Do not prefix commands with `/`.

 - https://github.com/itzg/docker-minecraft-server#interactive-and-color-console